 Set parameters in the console to enable Code Manager and connect your primary server to your Git repository.

-pe-puppetuser to access your Git repositories.
+access your Git repositories.
 The SSH key must be:

 - Owned by the